Hugo Chavez, the Venezuelan president, calls on Spanish owners to begin negotiations.

 “We are sure that this is nothing more than imposing the reform project that was rejected in December,” Gonzalez said.

-On Friday, Chavez announced plans to nationalise Banco de Venezuela, a private bank belonging to Spain’s Grupo Santander.
+Last week Chavez separately announced plans to nationalise Banco de Venezuela, a private bank belonging to Spain’s Grupo Santander.